 Our Lead Chaplain, Lucy McGrath met Genevieve (they/them), a resident in our 24-hour supported accommodation, at chaplaincy meals in Brighton.
 Inspired by their conversations, Lucy asked to interview them about their activism and what led them to set up a project called Queer Christians Brighton.
-Genevieve has subsequently been nominated for the Young Campaigner Award at the national YMCA Youth Matters Awards.
+Genevieve is now a finalist for the Young Campaigner Award at the national YMCA Youth Matters Awards taking place in November 2021 and we have our fingers crossed for them!
 We hope you find their story inspiring.

 Can you tell me a bit about the project you are involved with?

 Queer Christians Brighton started as an Instagram page (we now also have a Facebook page) for LGBTQU+ people to find out about LGBTQU+ affirming churches.
 It is specifically to find out about affirming churches.
 Sometimes churches say they are inclusive, but this is a bit of a grey area – some LGBTQU+ affirming churches call themselves “inclusive” but so do some churches that aren’t.

 What are you looking for in an LGBTQU+ affirming church?

 It depends on the denomination – for example with the Church of England I am looking for churches which bless same sex marriages (same sex couples still cannot marry in a C of E or Catholic Church).
 In terms of other churches, I am looking for churches that marry same sex couples and I’m also looking at whether openly LGBTQU+ people can be in leadership positions and be in a relationship.